 My research is broadly concerned with the commodification of nature through environmental markets.
-More specifically, I draw on political ecology, agrarian studies and critical development to investigate the ways in which carbon markets and payments for environmental services intersect with resource access, forest governance and livelihoods in forest communities of southern Mexico.
+More specifically, I draw on political ecology, agrarian studies and critical development to investigate the ways in which carbon markets and payments for environmental services intersect with resource access, forest governance and livelihoods in forest communities of Mexico and the Amazon.
 More recently I have been working collaboratively on a story map project called the Climate Alliance Mapping Project, which identifies priority areas for keeping fossil fuels underground across the Americas.
 The mapping project is an initiative of the Public Political Ecology Lab, which I direct to support engaged scholarship by communicating environmental research to a broader public.
-I have worked throughout Latin America, most extensively in Mexico and Guyana.
+I have worked throughout Latin America, most extensively in Mexico, Peru, Ecuador and Guyana.

 Areas of Study

 Commodification of nature, climate change mitigation, carbon markets, forests, critical development, political ecology, agrarian change, climate justice, global counter-mapping, Mexico, Amazon

-The Political Ecology of Deforestation and the Carbon Market in Chiapas, Mexico.
-This research seeks to understand the complex history of land use and deforestation in the Lacandon Rainforest of Chiapas, and the ways in which engagement with carbon markets - through carbon forestry and REDD projects - affect environmental governance and campesino access to land and resources.
+The Political Ecology of Climate Change Mitigation in Tropical Forests.
+This research seeks to understand the complex history of land use and deforestation in tropical forests of Latin America, and the ways in which engagement with carbon markets - through carbon forestry and REDD projects - affect environmental governance and campesino access to land and resources.